 Decide what you what to achieve with your mobile campaign and build it around that.

 Choose the right mobile marketing tool for this campaign.

 One of the biggest decisions you’ll make is what tool to use to reach out to your customers with mobile.
 You can build a mobile web presence, launch a text messaging campaign, reach out to customers with permission based proximity marketing (Bluetooth), tacke mobile advertising or even utilize mobile social networking.

 The key is to match what your customers want with the tool that will provide them what they are looking for; always keep the customers’ needs in mind.

 Launch your mobile marketing campaign and market it.

-Track what is working and make any necessary adjustments.
+Track what is working and make any

 Mobile is highly trackable and there are tools available that will help you analyze your data to ensure your campaign is working.
 Keep in mind the tools you count on for desktop website analysis really won’t work in mobile.
 You’ll need to use mobile specific tools.